GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 ## Descriptive Statistics

-Then descriptive statistics were displayed in order to reveal information on central tendency and spread of the numerical features.
+Then, descriptive statistics were displayed in order to reveal information on central tendency and spread of the numerical features.

 ## Identifying Missing Values